jsnider3/StudyNotes/README.md

-# ClassNotes
+# StudyNotes

-Notes taken during school.
+Notes taken for studying outside of school.